InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 If US privacy regulations apply, digital property owners (websites, apps, or other media platforms) are expected to provide consumer privacy signals to all parties that intend to exchange data on a given transaction (such as displaying an impression).
 Parties receiving the signal use the information to determine whether they’re allowed to process the consumer’s personal data.

-To facilitate CCPA compliance, version 1 of the US Privacy String signals whether or not the regulation applies in a given transaction, whether “explicit notice” was given, and what choice the consumer made (if any).
+To facilitate CCPA compliance, version 1 of the US Privacy String signals whether or not the regulation applies in a given transaction, whether “notice” was given, and what choice the consumer made (if any).

 The String format enables digital properties to store and maintain a consumer’s privacy preference and transmit that data to relevant parties.
 Parties receiving the data are expected to act on it in accordance with any relevant governance.